akshatamohanty/akshatamohanty.github.io/index.md

         <div class='message-body has-text-centered'>
             <h1 class="title is-1">The Startup Engineer</h1>
             <div class="content" style='max-width: 700px; margin: 0 auto;'>
                 Startups are hard.
-And engineering for startups harder.
-Building for startups requires coordinating fast product iterations without accumulating crippling technical debt.
+Engineering for startups is harder.
+It requires coordinating fast product iterations while balancing crippling technical debt.
-                This is what I cover in my new newsletter - <b>The Startup Engineer</b>.
-I will be posting weekly articles, interviews and strategies to build effectively for startups.
+                <br/><br/>And this is what I address in my new newsletter - <b>The Startup Engineer</b>. <br/><br/>
+                This newsletter has weekly articles, interviews and strategies to build effectively for startups.
                 <br/><br/>
                 To subscribe to updates, sign up below
                 <br/><br/>